Boards, Commissions and Committees

 The Library Board meets on the first Tuesday of each month to discuss and decide upon library policy with regard to the library’s future.
 The board advises on the operation, expansion and level of service provided by the Library.
 The board also recommends policy regarding selection of library material and the use of Library meeting room space.

-The Planning and Zoning Commission (P&Z) advises the Board of Aldermen on how best to preserve and protect Brentwood's existing residential and business community and provide for, plan, guide and direct the development, redevelopment and growth of the City.
+Established to advise the Board of Aldermen on how best to preserve and protect the existing residential and business community and provide for, plan, guide and direct the development, redevelopment and growth of the City.
 The Planning and Zoning Commission is authorized by state statute under RSMo Chapter 89.

 This commission reviews proposals for the improvement of blight, or deteriorating areas within the City of Brentwood, considering the use of tax increment financing (TIF) districts.